Pranav10ss/AWS-Projects/Building a CRUD API in AWS/Readme.md

 * Create a dynamoDB table with name `http-crud-tutorial-items`
 * Enter the Primary key as `id`
 ## Step 2 - Create an IAM Role for the Lambda funtion
-* Create an IAM role to allow Lambda function to allow access to dynamoDB.
+* Create an IAM role to allow Lambda function to access dynamoDB.
 Attach `AmazonDynamoDBFullAccess` permissions policy.
+* Attach `Cloudwatchfullaccess` so that if there's any error while running the code you can check cloudwatch logs for monitoring.
 ## Step 3 - Create the Lambda function
 * Enter the function name as `http-crud-tutorial-function`.
 Select the runtime as `Python 3.9`
 * Under `Change default execution role` select the role that you created in the last step and attach it to the function.
 * Click on `Create function`.
 ## Step 3 - Create a HTTP API using API Gateway
-* Go to API Gateway'and choose `HTTP API` type and click on `build`.
+* Go to 'API Gateway'and choose `HTTP API` type and click on `build`.
 * Enter the name as `http-crud-tutorial-api`.
 Keep all other things as default and click on `create`.
 ## Step 4 - Create routes and manage integrations
 * Define routes and integrate them with the Lambda function.